Canadian manhunt for suspect in deadly stabbings stretches into 4th day

 OTTAWA, Sept 7 (Reuters) - Canadian police searched into a fourth day on Wednesday for the remaining suspect in a stabbing spree in which 10 people were killed in and around an indigenous community, rattling a country unaccustomed to acts of mass violence.

-The Royal Canadian Mounted Police (RCMP) issued an alert on Tuesday of "a possible sighting" of the surviving brother in the tribal reserve of the James Smith Cree Nation, urging residents to remain indoors and be vigilant.
+The Royal Canadian Mounted Police (RCMP) issued an alert on Tuesday of a possible sighting of the surviving brother in the indigenous reserve of James Smith Cree Nation, urging residents to remain indoors and be vigilant.

-CBC News reported a heavy police presence on the indigenous reserve following that alert.
+CBC News reported a heavy police presence on the indigenous reserve following that alert, but then said its investigation had determined the suspect was elsewhere.

-Hours later, however, the RCMP said its investigation had determined the suspect was elsewhere, though his whereabouts were not known and the public was urged to be cautious.
+Sanderson's whereabouts remain unknown and the public was urged to be cautious.

+The Saskatchewan coroner's office and RCMP early Wednesday released the identities of the 10 victims killed.
+They include men and women, aged 23 to 78.

+Authorities did not release information on the 18 people injured, except to say one was a young teen and the rest adults.

 The fugitive and his brother, Damien Sanderson, 31, are suspected of stabbing 10 people to death and wounding 18 on the James Smith Cree reserve and nearby village of Weldon on Sunday, shaking an indigenous community of 3,400 people in one of the bloodiest attacks in Canada's modern history.